The Complete Tax Guide For Small Businesses

 Employment Taxes

 - Federal Unemployment Tax (FUTA): This tax is only paid by the employer and is not withheld from an employee’s paycheck.
-IRS Publication 15 offers more information about reporting and paying FUTA tax.
+The FUTA tax rate is 6% of the first $7,000 earned by an employee.

 Self-Employment Taxes